sensei-hacker/inavwiki/Modes.md

 A log header will always be recorded at arming time, even if logging is paused.
 You can freely pause and resume logging while in flight.

 See [`BLACKBOX`](/iNavFlight/inav/blob/master/docs/Blackbox.md) for more information

+### CAMSTAB

+Enables the servo gimbal

+### CRUISE

+This mode can only be used on fixed wing.
+When enabled the plane/wing will follow a straight path.
+The roll and yaw sticks can be used to change direction.
+When using the roll stick the FC will go back to angle mode until released.
+The yaw stick can be used to set the desired heading instead.
+The max yaw rate that can be achieved with the yaw stick can be adjusted with the `nav_fw_cruise_yaw_rate` setting.

 ### FAILSAFE